cklapperich/DocumentContextExtractor/README.md

 Keep in mind input costs add up really fast with large documents.

 ## TODO
+- fix this bug because it prevents Llama index from working with Python 3.10
 - detect rate limits and retry with exponential backoff
 - add a TransformComponent that splits documents into smaller documents and then adds them to the docstore
     - or better yet, a TransformComponent that simply adds the nodes to the docstore and does nothing else